qiyitang71/approximate-quotienting/README.md

 # Approximate Minimisation Algorithms

 ## Models
 We evaluate the performance of the approximate minimisation algorithms on several LMCs.
 These LMCs model randomised algorithms and probabilistic protocols that are part of the probabilistic model checker [PRISM](https://www.prismmodelchecker.org/).
-The models can be found [here](models.csv).
+Model stats (parameters, number of states, number of transitions) are summarised into this [table](models.csv).

 We call models with less than 300 states as small models, and otherwise large models.